 Moriah of Blu Bayou Soap Company utilizes Maestro Label Designer to create labels for her products.
 Maestro Label Designer is online design software that comes free with every order.
 "I love how they provide access to software that makes designing for their labels a breeze."

-We know that saving time designing and printing your labels means spending more time making a fantastic product and providing excellent customer service.
+We know that spending less time designing and printing your labels means you have more time to make a fantastic product and provide excellent customer service.
 That's why we took the complication out of sizing and designing your own templates.

 "Time is money and having great labels makes our shipping process very streamlined," adds Yvonne of Cardtorial.